publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s109.md

 [Pub.
 L. 114–94, div.
 A, title I][/us/pl/114/94/dA/tI], § 1315(b), Dec.
 4, 2015, [129 Stat.
 1403][/us/stat/129/1403], provided that:

 > “Not later than 30 days after the date of enactment of this Act \[Dec.
 4, 2015\], the Secretary \[of Transportation\] shall revise section 771.117(g) of title 23, Code of Federal Regulations, to allow a programmatic agreement under this section \[see [section 1318(e) of Pub.
-L. 112–141][/us/pl/112/141/s1318/e], set out below\] to include responsibility for making categorical exclusion determinations—
+L. 112–141][/us/pl/112/141/s1318/e], set out under this section\] to include responsibility for making categorical exclusion determinations—

 >     “(1) for actions described in subsections (c) and (d) of section 771.117 of title 23, Code of Federal Regulations; and